 Middle East tensions have also bolstered the U.S. dollar following an abysmal 15-month performance.
 Investor demand for the greenback has surged as traders seek shelter in conventional safe-haven assets.

-The U.S. Dollar Index—a gauge of the buck against a weighted basket of currencies like the Japanese yen and British pound—slumped 0.4 percent on March 19, but it has rallied about 1.4 percent this year.
+The U.S. dollar index—a gauge of the buck against a weighted basket of currencies such as the Japanese yen and British pound—slumped by 0.4 percent on March 19, but it has rallied by about 1.4 percent this year.

 A stronger greenback is also bad news for dollar-denominated commodities, as it makes them more expensive for foreign investors to purchase.